Who is naturesource communications?

 with twenty years of natural resource experience.

-As principal of naturesource communications, Michele serves as a consultant
+As principal of naturesource communications, Michele serves as a consultant to nonprofit organizations,

 capacity building, communication, and natural resource planning needs.